programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         number of male accused to be over 600.
 The line graph's x axis labelled with years from 1900 to 1930 and the y axis labelled with counts from 0 to 150.
 A green line indicates the number of male accused, and a red line indicates the number of female accused.
-A legend in the top right provides the label &quot;Suspect gender&quot; for the bars in the bar chart and the labels and colour code for the lines in the line chart.">
+A legend in the top right provides the label Suspect gender for the bars in the bar chart and the labels and colour code for the lines in the line chart.">
 	</a>
 <figcaption>
     <p>Figure 14.
 A three-column plot with a bar chart subplot showing the number of accused by